oprypin/crsfml/docs/api/system.md

 Make the current thread sleep for a given duration

-`SF::sleep` is the best way to block a program or one of its threads, as it doesn't consume any CPU power.
+`SF.sleep` is the best way to block a program or one of its threads, as it doesn't consume any CPU power.

 * *duration* - Time to sleep